Stillpoint-Software/hyperbee.json/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](./CONTRIBUTING.md) for more details.
+Please see our [Contributing Guide](https://github.com/Stillpoint-Software/Hyperbee.Json/blob/main/CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.